Lilly-dh/DeepPlantAllergy/README.md

 #### Generating Embeddings

 The module takes the formatted CSV file as input and generates per-sequence embeddings based on the specified model.
-It outputs three NumPy .npy files: one containing the embeddings, one containing the corresponding sequence identifiers and the other containing the corresponding labels.
+It outputs one compressed NumPy array file .npz containing the embeddings, the corresponding sequence identifiers and corresponding labels.

 ```bash
 python generate_emb.py --model Model_name sequence.csv